proxystore/proxystore/docs/guides/endpoints.md

 1. **Name:** readable name of the endpoint.
 Used for management in the CLI and to improve log readability.
 2. **UUID:** primary identifier of the endpoint.
-The signaling server will use this UUID to keep track of endpoints.
+The relay server will use this UUID to keep track of endpoints.
 3. **Host address:** host address of the Quart app for the endpoint.
    Defaults to the IP address of host the endpoint is configured on.